cloudmesh/classes/docs/source/i524/technologies.rst

 119. Amazon Redshift
 120. Drill
 121. Kyoto Cabinet

-      Kyoto Cabinet as specified in :cite:`www-KyotoCabinet`  is a library of routines for managing a database which is a simple data file containing records.Each record in the database is a pair of a key and a value.Every key and value is serial bytes with variable length.
+     Kyoto Cabinet as specified in :cite:`www-KyotoCabinet` is a library of routines for managing a database which is a simple data file containing records.
+Each record in the database is a pair of a key and a value.Every key and value is serial bytes with variable length.
 Both binary data and character string can be used as a key and a value.
 Each key must be unique within a database.
 There is neither concept of data tables nor data types.
-Records are organized in hash table or B+ tree.Kyoto Cabinet runs very fast.
+Records are organized in hash table or B+ tree.
+Kyoto Cabinet runs very fast.
 The elapsed time to store one million records is 0.9 seconds for hash database, and 1.1 seconds for B+ tree database.
 Moreover, the size of database is very small.
 The, overhead for a record is 16 bytes for hash database, and 4 bytes for B+ tree database.
 Furthermore, scalability of Kyoto Cabinet is great.
 The database size can be up to 8EB (9.22e18 bytes).

 122. Pig
 123. Sawzall